BlancaRM2022/Hackathon_HealthUnity_BrainWaveAI/README.md

 **Contact**

-For questions or support, please contact Soudeh (Venus) Mostaghimi at mostaghs@uci.edu, Trisha Mendoza at trisham2uci.edu, or Blanca Romer at blancr1@uci.edu.
+For questions or support, please contact Soudeh (Venus) Mostaghimi at mostaghs@uci.edu, Trisha Mendoza at trisham@uci.edu, or Blanca Romer at blancr1@uci.edu.